anoopt/PnP.PowerShell.Predictor/README.md

 ## Changing predictions search method

-By default the module uses `StartsWith` search i.e. it shows predictions that starts with the input entered.
-This can be changed to either `Contains` or `Fuzzy` by using the following cmdlet
+By default the module uses `Contains` search i.e. it shows predictions that contain the input entered.
+This can be changed to either `StartsWith` or `Fuzzy` by using the following cmdlet

 ```powershell
 Set-PnPPredictorSearch -Method StartsWith|Contains|Fuzzy
 ```
-The module then needs to re-imported.

-`Contains` - as per the name shows predictions that contain the entered input `Fuzzy` - does a Fuzzy search and returns predictions.
+`StartsWith` - as per the name shows predictions that start with the entered input `Fuzzy` - does a Fuzzy search and returns predictions.
 Sometimes the results might not be as per the expectaion in this case.

 ## Uninstallation